MIBismuth/personal-webpage/website/markdown/self-hosting.md

 This whole process has been incredibly rewarding.

-I've learned quite a bit about Web-dev and for sure honed in on my developement skills.
+I've learned quite a bit about Web-dev and for sure honed in on my development skills.
 I'm honestly looking forward to keep my little self-hosting journey going.
 Make sure to checkout the whole website project on [GitHub](https://github.com/MIBismuth/personal-webpage).

 It has been great being able to share my small (yet frequent) updates with friends and family.